 Curia Julia, Roman Forum, Rome, Italy

-The impressive structure was built right in the middle of Rome due to its political use but was then converted to a church — the Church and saint Antonio — in the 7th century via Pope Honorius I’s orders.
+The impressive structure was built right in the middle of Rome due to its political use but was converted to a church — the Church and Saint Antonio — in the 7th century via Pope Honorius I’s orders.
 Almost the entire building still stands today, offering visitors an incredible experience to stop by and check out.

 Temple of Antoninus and Faustina